QuenWi/FolderFilesManagment/README.md

 # FolderFilesManagment
 It is for managing files in folders

+For the first usage, I recomand creating a backup of the folder you want to use it on.
+Just for safety.

 When starting the programm, you first have to select a folder.
 Than you've 3 options:
 1: Rename all files in all subfolders, according to their folder name.
 They names are sorted by the date of creation.